ArpanaRani/NotesApp-MVI/README.md

 This project demonstrates a Notes app built using MVI architecture in SwiftUI.
 - Integrated SwiftData with MVI to maintain a single source of truth

+##  Features

+- Securely stores user email and password using iOS Keychain
+- Retrieves saved credentials on app launch
+- Supports biometric authentication (Face ID) for quick and secure login
+- Create, view, and manage notes
+- Swipe to delete notes from the list
+- Seamless and state-driven UI updates

+---

 ##  Architecture
+This project follows **MVI (Model-View-Intent)** architecture:
+User Action → Intent → Reducer → State → UI

 - Intent → User actions
 - State → UI state
 - Reducer → Handles logic